IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *code* (required): The authorization code received from the Authorization Server in the authorization response.

-- *redirect_uri* (required): The redirect URI of the Authorization Client callback.
-The value shall match the redirect URI the Authorization Client is registered at the Authorization Server and the value of the *redirect_uri*, if presented in the authorization request.

 - *client\_id* (conditional): The client identifier the Authorization Client is registered with at the Authorization Server.
 The *client\_id* may be omitted in the request entity-body when the *client\_id* can be derived from the client authentication (e.g., from the HTTP Authorization header).

 - *code_verifier*: The original code verifier string.
 Required, if the "code_challenge" parameter was used in the authorization request.
 Shall not be used otherwise.

+- *requested_token_type* (optional): The requested token format shall be urn:ietf:params:oauth:token-type:jwt, urn:ietf:params:oauth:token-type:saml2 or urn:ietf:params:oauth:token-type:access-token [RFC 8693 OAuth 2.0 Token Exchange, Section 3].

-These parameters are specified in OAuth 2.1, Section 4.1.3.
+These parameters are specified in OAuth 2.1, Section 4.1.3 and and RFC 8693 OAuth 2.0 Token Exchange, Section 3.
 Please refer there for additional behavioral requirements.

 Figure 3.71.4.1.2.2-3 shows a non-normative example of the access token request with client authentication using the *client\_id* and *client_secret* in the HTTP Authorization header: